Kay Pacha – (Kay Pah-chah) – The Middle World

 You cannot navigate back from somewhere you have not admitted you went.

-The Belief That Keeps the Arrow Feeling Like a Verdict
+What Is the Belief That Keeps the Stress Arrow Feeling Like a Verdict?

 This belief is understandable.
 It is also looking at the wrong level entirely.